didx-xyz/aries-cloudapi-python/docs/src/Quick Start Guide.md

 ## System Requirements & Prerequisites

-To successfully set up and run the project, your system should meet the following requirements and have the necessary prerequisites installed:
+To successfully set up and run the project, your system should meet the following requirements and have the following prerequisites installed:

 ### Requirements

 - **Memory:** 16GB of RAM
 - **CPU:** Intel i5 (minimum 4 cores) or equivalent
-- **Disk Space:** Approximately 25GB of free space for Docker images and data
+- **Disk Space:** Approximately 32GB of free space for Docker images and data

 ### Prerequisites